Omaha, Neb - January 3, 2013

 The clustering feature in GoAnywhere Services is supported by all of its server components including its integrated SFTP server, FTP server, FTPS server and HTTPS server.
 To simplify implementation, all systems in the cluster share the same settings, trading partner accounts and security policies.
 Remote administration for GoAnywhere Services is provided through an intuitive browser-based interface that also allows access to audit log information for all systems in the cluster.

 Another advantage of clustering in GoAnywhere Services is that traffic can be load balanced over multiple systems which is important when servicing a large number of trading partners.
 All that is required is to install a load balancer like GoAnywhere Gateway in front of the cluster, typically in the DMZ, as the initial point of contact for trading partners.

-"Clustering and load balancing is something we've been wanting to add to GoAnywhere Services for a long time," says Bob Luebbe, Linoma Software's Chief Architect.
+"Clustering and load balancing is something we've been wanting to add to GoAnywhere Services for a long time," says Bob Luebbe, Linoma Software's [now HelpSystems] Chief Architect.
 "Our customers can now provide the best possible up-time for their secure FTP and HTTPS servers, helping them to meet SLAs and compliance requirements."